adv-labs-ufr/handbook/_sources/experiments/fp2/optical-pumping/overview.md

 - *Results section:* present one central figure, one quantitative table, and one paragraph interpretation.
 - *Discussion:* connect findings to physical principles and note limitations.

-Keep your report short (≈3 pages including figures).
+Keep your report short (less than ten pages + figures).

 ---